5th March, 2025

 The Hidden Cost Of Accidents At Work

-In the UK someone is killed at work almost every working day, and hundreds of thousands of workers injured each year.
-The cost isn't always obvious.
-Many of the costs are hidden and the direct costs are just the tip of the iceberg.
+In the UK, someone is killed at a workplace almost every working day.
+Hundreds of thousands of workers are injured each year.
+The cost of these accidents at work isn't always obvious.
+Many costs are indirect, and the direct costs are just the tip of the iceberg.
 In this post, we will look at the hidden cost of accidents at work.

 The Hidden Cost Of Accidents At Work header image